 Think of it as an invisible layer to seal it all up!

 When dirt falls onto the birdbath, the sealant protects the paint from it and is easily cleaned off.
-I would also suggest using a clear and non-yellowing sealer to avoid an unwanted yellow/white tint on your paint job.

 Links to some recommended non-toxic sealants are below: